workingDog/scalakml/README.md

       def main(args: Array[String])  {
         // create a scala Kml object with a Placemark that contains a Point val kml = new Kml(new Placemark("Sydney", new Point(RelativeToGround, 151.21037, -33.8526, 12345.0)))
-        // write the kml object to System.out as xml new KmlPrintWriter().write(Option(kml), new PrettyPrinter(80, 3))
+        // write the kml object to System.out new KmlPrintWriter().write(kml, new PrettyPrinter(80, 3))
       }
     }

 ## Status

+Stable.

 The gx: extension has what is in the official kml22gx.xsd schema, it does not include some of the gx: elements from Google listed in reference 2.

-Using scala 2.11.2 and java 1.7 SDK, with IntelliJ IDEA 13.
+Using scala 2.11.6 and java 8 SDK, with IntelliJ IDEA 14.

 To generate a new jar file from the source using sbt, type: sbt package